levin-riegner/flutter-template/README.md

 Version tracking is enabled during the register dependencies phase by calling `appVersioning.tracker.track()`.

 ### App Review
 This template supports in-app reviews through the [in_app_review](https://pub.dev/packages/in_app_review) plugin.
+You can see an example on how to request an in-app review inside the [ArticlesPage](lib/presentation/articles/articles_page.dart).
 Consider requesting a review after the user has opened the app a few times and triggered a specific set(s) of action(s).
-> Do not trigger the in-app review from a clickable element as it may or may not work depending on the current requests quote and obscure dark-box logic from Apple and Google.
+> Do not trigger the in-app review from a clickable element as it may or may not work depending on the current requests quote and unknown dark-box logic from Apple and Google.

-You can see an example on how to request an in-app review inside the [ArticlesPage](lib/presentation/articles/articles_page.dart).
+### Privacy
+#### Apple iOS 14
+- When creating or updating your app on the Appstore, fill the Privacy Questionnaire with all the data the app is persisting.

+- Tracking the user's IDFA or sharing personal user data with 3rd party companies now requires explicit user permission through the iOS `ATTrackingManager` and setting the minimum app version to iOS14+.
+  > 1st-party services such as Crashlytics or Analytics do not require tracking consent since data is used only inside the app ecosystem and not shared with any other companies.

+  This template doesn't require any tracking permission, but if you want to integrate Facebook or any Ads SDK you may consider asking for it.

+#### GDPR and CCPA
+1. Non-essential data cannot be tracked or persisted without the user's explicit opt-in.
+   - A method `setDataCollectionEnabled` is available on the [Dependencies](lib/util/dependencies.dart) file to toggle collection through the different services.
+   - A class [UserConfig](lib/data/shared/service/local/user_config.dart) is available with a boolean option to store the user's opt-in. __Defaults to false__.
+   > After the user explicitly opts-in or out of data collection (usually required during signup and login).
+Persist the choice using `UserConfig` and activate it using `Dependencies.setDataCollectionEnabled`.
+2. A contact channel must be available for the user to request a complete deletion of all personal data.
+This also includes data stored in external services such as Google Analytics.

-### TODO: Apple Privacy
+### TODO: Deeplinks (+ Navigator 2.0)

 ### TODO: Tests

-### TODO: Deeplinks (+ Navigator 2.0)